stardog-union/stardog-examples/examples/propertyFunction/readme.md

 A builder should be provided via `newBuilder`; the builder is an instance of `com.complexible.stardog.plan.PropertyFunctionNodeBuilder` and is responsible for creating a `com.complexible.stardog.plan.PlanNode`. `PlanNode` is immutable, so this builder is how nodes are created and modified.
+The builder includes a `validate` method which should verify that the state of the builder is correct before constructing the node.

 `PlanNode` represents an element in a query plan, specifically, `com.complexible.stardog.plan.PropertyFunctionPlanNode` corresponds to a node in a query plan for a Property Function.